-- 18.1 The following persons directly affected by a decision of the Care Giver under this Act, other than financial decisions, may request, in writing within 30 days of the decision, that the Dispute Resolution Tribunal review the decision: - (a) a Child; - (b) a Parent; - (c) a Family member; - (d) an individual who has had continuous care of a Child for more than 6 of the 12 months preceding the decision of the Care Giver; - (e) a person who is receiving or may be eligible to receive support under this Act; - (f) a Member or family member who has been removed from the residence of a Child; and
+- 18.1 Subject to 18.1.(h), the following persons directly affected by a decision of the Care Giver under this Act may request, in writing within 30 days of the decision, that the Dispute Resolution Tribunal review the decision: - (a) a Child; - (b) a Parent; - (c) a Family member; - (d) an individual who has had continuous care of a Child for more than 6 of the 12 months preceding the decision of the Care Giver; - (e) a person who is receiving or may be eligible to receive Services under this Act; - (f) a Member or family member who has been removed from the residence of a Child; and

-- (g) an applicant for a Care Home approval or a renewal of a Care Home approval whose application has been refused. - 18.2 A request under section 18.1 will set out: - (a) the decision in sufficient details for the Dispute Resolution Tribunal to be able to identify it; and - (b) the grounds for the review. - 18.3 The person making the request will give it to the Care Giver, who upon receiving it will within 7 days send a copy to the Dispute Resolution Tribunal and to the Office of the Independent Representative. - 18.4 In reviewing a decision, the Dispute Resolution Tribunal may receive oral or written submissions and evidence from the person who requested the review, the Independent Representative, and the Care Giver. - 18.5 The Tribunal may also conduct its own investigations and receive evidence and submissions from any other person it deems necessary in order to make its decision. - 18.6 At any stage of the proceedings the Dispute Resolution Tribunal may, with the agreement of the Applicant and the Care Giver, direct that the dispute should be mediated by a mediator appointed by the Dispute Resolution Tribunal. - 18.7 On completing a review the Dispute Resolution Tribunal may: - (a) confirm the decision that has been reviewed; or - (b) direct the Care Giver to review and reconsider the decision. - 18.8 The Dispute Resolution Tribunal will, within 60 days of receiving the request under section 18.3, provide the person who requested the review with a copy of the decision that includes the reasons.
+- (g) an applicant for a Care Home approval or a renewal of a Care Home approval under the Regulation whose application has been refused. - (h) the Dispute Resolution Tribunal may decide whether to accept a request for a review of a financial decision of the Care Giver. - 18.2 A request under section 18.1 will set out: - (a) the decision in sufficient details for the Dispute Resolution Tribunal to be able to identify it; and - (b) the grounds for the review. - 18.3 The person making the request will give it to the Care Giver, who upon receiving it will within 7 days send a copy to the Dispute Resolution Tribunal and to the Office of the Independent Representative. - 18.4 In reviewing a decision, the Dispute Resolution Tribunal may receive oral or written submissions and evidence from the person who requested the review, the Independent Representative, and the Care Giver. - 18.5 The Tribunal may also conduct its own investigations and receive evidence and submissions from any other person it deems necessary in order to make its decision. - 18.6 At any stage of the proceedings the Dispute Resolution Tribunal may, with the agreement of the Applicant and the Care Giver, direct that the dispute should be mediated by a mediator appointed by the Dispute Resolution Tribunal. - 18.7 On completing a review the Dispute Resolution Tribunal may: - (a) confirm the decision that has been reviewed; or - (b) direct the Care Giver to review and reconsider the decision. - 18.8 The Dispute Resolution Tribunal will, within 60 days of receiving the request under section 18.3, provide the person who requested the review with a copy of the decision that includes the reasons. - 18.9 The Dispute Resolution Tribunal may decide differences or disputes between persons about Children, where all the parties involved in the difference or dispute agree in writing that the Dispute Resolution Tribunal should decide the matter.